daschmue/vpnelec/README.md

 2. In Kodi: Add-ons → Install from ZIP file → select the downloaded ZIP.
 (For this, the option *Unknown sources* must be enabled under Settings → System → Add-ons.)
 3. Open the addon, choose *Import profile (.ovpn)*, select your `.ovpn` file, and enter your credentials.
 4. Choose *Connect*.

-No VPN data whatsoever is included in the addon.
-Everyone supplies their own `.ovpn` and their own credentials.

 ### Security Note